 - Emergency ShelterFirst and foremost, people experiencing homelessness need help with the basics – a safe place to sleep and food to eat.
 We operate year-round shelters that provide all of the basics – and more.
 In some cases, we can help people bypass shelter altogether and go directly from homelessness into housing as part of Multnomah County’s Homeless Family System of Care, and other related programs.
 Human Solutions operates two shelters one for families, and one for adult women.
 While shelter is not designed to be a long-term solution, you may stay as long as you need so long as you are following program rules and expectations.

-The Human Solutions Family Center is a low-barrier shelter accessible to families – one or more adults with at least one minor child, or women in their third trimester of pregnancy.
+The Human Solutions Family Center is a low-barrier shelter accessible to families – one or more adults with at least one minor child, or individuals in their third trimester of pregnancy.
 Families needing shelter can access services at any time by coming directly to the center located at 16015 SE Stark.
 You do not need to reserve a space or call ahead.
 While we prefer people enter the program between 9am and 7pm, you can access at any time if necessary.

 The Gresham Women’s Shelter is a low-barrier shelter for anyone who identifies as a woman.
 The Women’s Shelter is a hybrid program that works with all women including those who have experienced domestic violence.
 It is not a secure DV shelter but is DV informed and we work in conjunction with community partners offering an array of services.
 This shelter has no walk-up access; instead we partner with 211, The Gateway Center, and A Call to Safety to screen for eligibility and coordinated intake.